Podili: Literature

+"Narthanasala," a renowned mythological play, was authored by Sri Chilamakuri Venakata Krishna Murthy, a prominent playwright resided in Podili.
+The play garnered accolades at the Nandi Natakothsavam held in 2008, further cementing its cultural significance.

 Landmarks

-There is a hill in Podili in the South side of the town.
-The hill is under the ownership of the forest department.
-There is a temple at the top of Hill and also there is a Koneru in that temple.
-Sivalayam is the one of the old and famous Temple in Podili Municipality.
+There is a hill in Podili in the South side of the town which is under the ownership of the forest department.
+There is a temple at the top of the hill and there is a Koneru in that temple.
+Sivalayam is one of the old and famous temples in Podili Municipality.

 Assembly constituency

 It is a part of Markapuram (Assembly constituency) along with Konakanamitla, Tarlupadu mandals.
-KUNDURU NAGARJUNA REDDY is the present MLA of Markapuram Assembly constituency.
+KANDULA NARAYANA REDDY is the present MLA of Markapuram Assembly constituency.